 States with other arrangements

-- Illinois — determined by district, with writing
+- Missouri — determined by district; not funded

 What Does Statewide Testing Mean For Your ACT Prep?